Court of Appeal in Den Bosch provides clarity: is there a 'Xella case' or not?

 In short: the employer should pay the full transitional allowance, calculated over the period 1 September 1989 to 1 August 2020.
 The fact that the employer (possibly) has to pay part of that transitional allowance itself without receiving compensation from the UWV is at the employer's risk and expense.

-If you want to read the full judgement, you can do so here.
+If you want to read back the full judgment, you can do so here

 Issues concerning illness, reintegration, termination of the employment contract in the event of long-term illness and the transitional allowance continue to lead to interesting case law.
 Employers and employees would both do well to obtain timely information on all possible pitfalls.
 The employment lawyers at SPEE advocaten & mediation will be happy to help you on your way!